pydio/pydio-doc-howto/installing_on_debian_nginx.md

     rm default
     ln -s ../sites-available/x.yourdomain.com

-Time to get the AjaXplorer files.
+Time to get the Pydio files.
 [Download](https://pyd.io/download/) the latest version and save it to your /var/www directory.
 Extract the downloaded file to the root of the www directory;

     cd /var/www
     tar -xzf <gz file name here>